rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 In other words, this is the *price* in a market.

 ???+ info "Bentleys and Cristals"
-    There is a peculiar practice amongst Wall Street types when dealing with large sums of money.
+    There is a peculiar practice amongst some Wall Street types when dealing with large sums of money.

-    This is because it's difficult to intuitively understand
+    It is difficult to intuitively
+     understand
      a "billion dollars", or hundreds of millions of dollars, let alone the quadrillions of